akapustiatyahoocouk/PyTT/README.txt

     naming.

 ===== Strings and docstrings =====
-*   Uses Epytext - style docstrings
+*   Uses Epytext - style docstrings.
-*   """...""" is for docstrings, "..." is for non-localisable strings, '...' is for localisable strings; the latter shall eventually be fetched from various resource factories.
+*   """...""" is for docstrings, "..." is for non-localizable strings, '...' is for localizable strings; the latter shall eventually be fetched from various resource factories.